 The Board of Trustees is a 12-member board.
 As fiduciaries, Trustees are legally bound to act in the interests of all Plan members.
 The Board of Trustees sets the investment strategy and funding risk that are appropriate for the Plan’s long-term obligations and establishes policies for administering benefits.

-Scott Blakey (Chair of the Board of Trustees), has served as an Employer Trustee since 2015.
+Dr. Scott Blakey (Chair of the Board of Trustees), has served as an Employer Trustee since 2015.
 He serves on the Audit Committee and Governance Committee of the Board.
-Mr. Blakey is the Chief Administrative Officer of Durham College.
+Dr. Blakey is the Chief Administrative Officer of Durham College.
 He joined the College in 2012 as Vice President, Human Resources.
 Prior to that, he worked as General Manager, Employee and Development for the Toronto Transit Commission.
-Mr. Blakey has extensive volunteer experience, including 12 years with the TTC Pension Fund Society where he served in various roles, including President of the Pension Fund Society.
+Dr. Blakey has extensive volunteer experience, including 12 years with the TTC Pension Fund Society where he served in various roles, including President of the Pension Fund Society.
+He has a doctorate in education from the University of Toronto.

 Donald Wright (Vice-Chair of the Board of Trustees), has served as an Employee Trustee since 2000.
 He sits on the Investment Committee, the Audit Committee, and the Governance Committee of the Board.
 A General Accountant at George Brown College, he is Treasurer for OPSEU Local 557, is a member of the OPSEU Resolutions Committee and an instructor in George Brown’s Continuing Education program.
 Mr. Wright is also Treasurer of St. Hugh and St. Edmund Anglican Church and the Cornwall College Old Boys Association.